LeonardoBalestere/LeonardoBalestere/README.md

-# Welcome!
+# Welcome!👋👋

-## Hi, I'm Leo, and here is something about me:
+## Hi, I'm Bale, and here is something about me 😁😁:

-I study Computer Information System in UFU
+I'm studying Computer Information System at UFU 🎓🎓🎓

-Working at SimTech
+Working at SimTech 🧑🏿‍💼🧑🏿‍💼

 Technologies:
   .NET